vedic-partap/negtool/README.md

 ## Output

 The output is a file with cues and scopes encoded in the CD format.
+The name of the file is the same as the name of the input file, but with the extension `.neg` instead of the original file extension.